RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 IV.
 AmazonCloudWatch: We use CloudWatchto monitorour applicationinCloud.
 V. Amazon SNS : We use Simple Notification Service to inform users about any issues in Production environment.

-33. Why GIT is considered better than CVS for version control system?
+**33. Why GIT is considered better than CVS for version control system?**

 GIT is a distributed system.
 In GIT, any person can create its own branch and start checking in the code.
 Once the code is tested, it is merged into mainGIT repo.
 IN between, Dev, QA and product can validate the implementation of that code.
 InCVS, there is a centralized systemthat maintains al the commits and changes.
 GITis opensource software and there are plentyof extensionsinGITfor use by ourteams.

-34. What is the difference between a Container and a Virtual Machine?
+**34. What is the difference between a Container and a Virtual Machine?**

 We need to select an Operating System (OS) to get a specific Virtual Machine (VM).
 VM provides ful OS to an application forrunning ina virtualized environment.
 AContainer uses APIs of anOperatingSystem(OS) to provide runtime environment to an application.
 AContaineris verylightweight in comparisonwitha VM.
 VM provides higher level ofsecurity compared to a Container.
 AContainer just providesthe APIsthat are required by the application.

-35. What is Serverless architecture?
+**35. What is Serverless architecture?**

 Serverless Architecture is a termthat refersto folowing:
 I. AnApplication that depends on a third-party service.
 II.
 AnApplication inwhichCode isrun on ephemeral containers.
 InAWS, Lambda is a popularservice to implement Serverless architecture.
 Another concept in Serverless Architecture is to treat code as a service or Function as a Service (FAAS).
 We just write code that can be run on any environment or server without the need ofspecifying which server should be used to run this code.

-36. What are the main principles of DevOps?
+**36. What are the main principles of DevOps?**

-DevOpsis diferentfromTechnicalOperations.
-It hasfolowingmainprinciples:
+DevOps is diferent from Technical Operations.
+It has folowing main principles:
 I. Incremental : In DevOps we aim to incrementaly release software to production.
 We do releases to productionmore often thanWaterfal approach of one large release.
 II.
 Automated:To enable use to make releases more often, we automate the operations fromCode Check in to